CSC698-TeamPrep/HealthMsgU/README.md

 ### User Stories:

-#### The following required functionality needs to completed for the MVP:
+#### The following required functionality needs to be completed for the MVP:

 * User can enter search terms in a search field
 * Tweets are pulled using Twitter’s API